QuickBlox/q-municate-services-ios/README.md

 ```

-Search for users excluding users with users logins.
+Search for users excluding users with logins.

 ```objective-c